Jitsi: BlueJimp (2009–2015)

 In 2009, Emil Ivov founded the BlueJimp company, which has employed some of Jitsi's main contributors, in order to offer professional support and development services related to the project.

 In 2011, after successfully adding support for audio/video communication over XMPP's Jingle extensions, the project was renamed to Jitsi since it was no longer "a SIP only Communicator".
 This name originates from the Bulgarian "жици" (wires).

 Jitsi introduced the Videobridge in 2013 to support multiparty video calling with its Jitsi clients using a new Selective Forwarding Unit (SFU) architecture.
 Later that year initial support was added to the Jitsi Videobridge allowing WebRTC calling from the browser.
 To demonstrate how Jitsi Videobridge could be used as a production service, BlueJimp offered a free use of its hosted system at meet.jit.si.

 On November 4, 2014, "Jitsi + Ostel" scored 6 out of 7 points on the Electronic Frontier Foundation's secure messaging scorecard.
 They lost a point because there has not been a recent independent code audit.

 On February 1, 2015, Hristo Terezov, Ingo Bauersachs and the rest of the team released version 2.6 from their stand at the Free and Open Source Software Developers' European Meeting 2015 event in Brussels.
 This release includes security fixes, removes support of the deprecated MSN protocol, along with SSLv3 in XMPP.
 Among other notable improvements, the OS X version bundles a Java 8 runtime, enables echo cancelling by default, and uses the CoreAudio subsystem.
 The Linux build addresses font issues with the GTK+ native look and feel, and fixes some long-standing issues about microphone level on call setup when using the PulseAudio sound system.
 This release also adds the embedded Java database Hyper SQL Database to improve performance for users with huge configuration files, a feature which is disabled by default.
 A full list of changes is available on the project website.

 Ownership by Atlassian (2015–2018)

 Atlassian acquired BlueJimp on April 5, 2015.
 After the acquisition, the new Jitsi team under Atlassian ceased meaningful new development work on the Jitsi Desktop project and expanded its efforts on projects related to the Jitsi Videobridge and Jitsi Meet.
 Regular contributions from the open source community have maintained the Jitsi Desktop project.

 In 2017, jitsi was added as a widget to Element instant messaging client.

-8x8 (2018– )
+Ownership by 8x8 (2018– )

-In October 2018, 8x8 acquired Jitsi from Atlassian.
+In October 2018, American cloud provider 8x8 acquired Jitsi from Atlassian.
+8X8 claimed to keep Jitsi open source.